Jesse Smith, M.A., Ph.D. (Candidate) – Interim Associate

-Shawn Potter, Director of MusicShawn Potter holds a master’s degree in organ performance from McGill University’s Schulich School of Music, where he studied organ with Hans-Ola Ericsson and John Grew, and harpsichord and continuo with Hank Knox.
+Shawn Potter holds a master’s degree in organ performance from McGill University’s Schulich School of Music, where he studied organ with Hans-Ola Ericsson and John Grew, and harpsichord and continuo with Hank Knox.
 Originally from Nova Scotia, Shawn graduated in 2010 with a bachelor’s degree in music from Mount Allison University, where he held a Canadian Merit National Scholarship.
 He has held numerous grants and fellowships including a Social Sciences and Humanities Research Council (SSHRC) grant, allowing him to pursue a wide variety of interests, ranging from 17th century North German repertoire to the organ works of Olivier Messiaen.

 Winner of the 2013 Royal Canadian College of Organists’ National Organ Competition, Shawn has performed extensively within Canada, with performances at the Montreal Bach Festival, the Sackville Early Music Festival, and the RCCO National Convention.
 Upcoming engagements include performances for Pro Organo (Ottawa) and ORGANIX 14 (Toronto), as well as a series of eight concerts comprising the complete organ works of Dieterich Buxtehude (Ottawa).
 Shawn has held organ scholar positions in Montreal at both Christ Church Cathedral and the church of St. John the Evangelist, and is currently the Director of Music at First Baptist Church, Ottawa.

-Patti Linn, Church Secretary
+Patti Linn, B.A.
+(Hon), B. Ed. – Church Secretary

-Patti Linn (B.A.
-Honours, B.Ed.) has been Church Secretary at First Baptist Church since February 2000, supplementing this work through the years with such roles as singing in the Choir, chairing the Fellowship Commission and acting as Greeting and Coffee Hour Coordinator.
+Patti Linn has been Church Secretary at First Baptist Church since February 2000, supplementing this work through the years with such roles as singing in the Choir, chairing the Fellowship Commission and acting as Greeting and Coffee Hour Coordinator.
 She worked as Tutor and Administrative Coordinator for Discovery University (an outreach program started by FBC offering non-credit university-level education at no cost to the homeless and those living on low-income) until the program was taken over by The Ottawa Mission in 2010.

-Thino and Phuong Nguyen, Caretakers
+Thino and Phuong Nguyen – Caretakers

 Thino and Phuong Nguyen arrived in Canada in February 1984, sponsored by the federal government after escaping from their home country of Vietnam.
 In 1985, Thino became the custodian of our Church building.
 Since that time, and assisted by Phuong more recently, she has maintained this historic building and continues to participate in the life of FBC.